-The changes to sections 8062 and 8068 to which the County refers were not pled in this test claim.
-It may be true that sections 8062 and 8068, as amended by Statutes 2009, chapter 1 (SB 6), together require counties to review a greater number of nomination petitions, but the only amendment to section 8062 properly pled in this test claim is that made by Statutes 2012, chapter 3 (AB 1413), which changed the words "less than" to "fewer than," with respect to signatures needed to file nomination papers, added the word "State" before "Board of Equalization," and changed "when" to "if," in paragraph (a)(5).
+The changes to sections 8062 and 8068 to which claimant refers were not pled in this test claim.
+Sections 8062 and 8068, as amended by Statutes 2009, chapter 1 were included in the claimant's proposed amendment to the test claim, which was rejected based on untimely filing.
+It may be true that sections 8062 and 8068, as amended by Statutes 2009, chapter 1, together require counties to review a greater number of nomination petitions, but the only amendment to section 8062 properly pled in this test claim is that made by Statutes 2012, chapter 3, which changed the words "less than" to "fewer than," with respect to signatures needed to file nomination papers, added the word "State" before "Board of Equalization," and changed "when" to "if," in paragraph (a)(5).
 These technical changes do not impose any mandated activities on counties.

-The County also alleges that CC/ROV #11126 imposed new activities related to review of nomination petitions.
+Claimant also alleges that CC/ROV #11126 imposed new activities related to review of nomination petitions.
 The Memorandum states: